Contact A Lawyer

 XARELTO BLEEDING SIDE EFFECTS: Xarelto was promoted as superior to warfarin because it is easier to take and require less frequent monitoring to maintain the correct dosage.

 Some doctors have had partial success with prothrombin complex concentrates (PCCs), but the FDA has not approved an official reversal agent or strategy to stop life-threatening bleeding events.
+In September 2016, the FDA rejected a potential reversal agent for Xarelto and Eliquis, saying that it needed more information and data before it could grant approval.
+The agency finally approved the reversal agent, Andexxa, in May 2018, but then only for limited release.

 In September 2013, the German newspaper Der Speigel reported that there had been nearly 1,000 adverse events involving Xarelto during the first eight months of 2013 alone, including 72 deaths.